ghulammurtaza-id/Database-Lab/README.md

 # Database-Lab
-SQL scripts, ER diagrams,and Lab Tasks for the Database Management Systems (DBMS) lab course.
+This repository contains a structured collection of lab assignments and practical work for the Database Management Systems course.
+It includes SQL scripts covering Data Definition Language (DDL), Data Manipulation Language (DML), complex joins, and advanced querying techniques.
+Additionally, it features database design assets such as Entity-Relationship (ER) diagrams and schema design.
+The codebase serves as a comprehensive log of practical database creation, management, and optimization techniques.